-There has been a buzz about Central Park, and it’s not just the buzz of car motors, but it is related.
-It was recently announced that Central Park, in the heart of New York City, will be closing its roads to cars and traffic, in June 2018, in favor of making the park more friendly for the non-motorized to make use of the city’s historic green space.
+It was recently announced that Central Park, in the heart of New York City, will be closing its roads to cars and traffic in favor of making the park more friendly for pedestrians wanting to make use of the city’s historic green space.

 While the main east-west transverses allowing traffic to pass from one side of the city to the other will remain open to vehicles, the rest of the roads in the park will soon be reclaimed by pedestrians and cyclists.